-Duty applies when a person acquires an interest of 50% or more in an unlisted corporation or unit trust scheme, or 90% or more in a listed corporation or unit trust scheme, and that corporation or unit trust scheme has an entitlement to Western Australian land valued at \$2 million or more (i.e. the corporation or unit trust scheme is a landholder).
+Duty applies when a person acquires an interest of at least 50% in an unlisted corporation or unit trust scheme, or at least 90% in a listed corporation or unit trust scheme, and that corporation or unit trust scheme is entitled either directly, or indirectly through a linked entity, to Western Australian land assets valued at \$2 million or more (i.e. the corporation or unit trust scheme is a landholder).